 Year 1: BCULST 500 Formations in Cultural Studies (5 credits)

 T 5:45 - 10 pm, S.Charusheela (SLN#11361) UW2-040

 Year 2: BCULST 510 Engaging Cultural Studies (5 credits)

 This course explores what theorist and poet Fred Moten calls the “autonomous aesthetic thrust of Black radicalism” as it has taken shape in multiple formations on the West Coast of the U.S. and in the Pacific Northwest from the 1960s to the present.
-Drawing on interdisciplinary scholarship that resituates African American and Black diasporic life and politics in comparative and transnational frames, the course seeks to (1) collectively investigate this new body of scholarship with a specific focus on the Pacific Northwest; (2) provide students opportunities to do place-based research, writing, and/or community-engaged scholarship on political and aesthetic movements; and (3) explore together recent Black Digital Humanities projects as examples of public-facing, accountable, participatory, and accessible scholarship.
+Drawing on interdisciplinary scholarship that resituates African American and Black diasporic life and politics on the West Coast in comparative and transnational frames, the course seeks to (1) collectively investigate this new body of scholarship with a specific focus on the Pacific Northwest; (2) provide students opportunities to do place-based research and critical and creative writing about local political and aesthetic movements; and (3) explore together recent Black Digital Humanities projects as examples of public-facing, accountable, participatory, and accessible scholarship.

-BCULST 592B Topics in Cultural Research: Alternate Economies (5 credits)
+BCULST 593 Topics in Cultural Studies: Urban Planning and Geography (5 credits)

 Year 1: BCULST 502 Cultural Studies Research Practices (5 credits)

 T 5:45-10:00 pm, Christian Anderson (SLN#11234) Remote synchronous

 Year 2: BCULST 511 Portfolio and Professional Development (1 credit)

 Meets Tues, Jan 11; Tues, Feb 8; Tues, Mar 8 only